 Your Committee on Energy, Economic Development, and Tourism, to which was referred H.B.
 No. 855, H.D.
 1, entitled:

 "A BILL FOR AN ACT RELATING TO CLEAN ENERGY FINANCING,"

 The purpose and intent of this measure is to:

-As affirmed by the record of votes of the members of your Committee on Commerce, Consumer Protection, and Health that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 917, H.D.
-1, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 917, H.D.
-1, S.D.
-1, and be placed on the calendar for Third Reading.
+As affirmed by the record of votes of the members of your Committee on Energy, Economic Development, and Tourism that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 855, H.D.
+1, and recommends that it pass Second Reading and be referred to your Committee on Ways and Means.